- Best Bluetooth Motorcycle Helmets for 2023 – A Real List - October 6, 2023

 If you’re buying a new one anyways, it’s worth knowing what to look out for, though.
 You want to make sure the helmet fits snug, especially around your neck.

-A full helmet should push against your cheeks and make you slightly chipmunk-like.
+A well fitting helmet should push against your cheeks and make you slightly chipmunk-like.

 Depending on your helmet, you might be able to change the lining, too.
 Lots of helmet manufacturers make just one or two shell sizes and use different sized linings to size it.